 Hospital Bed at Home

 Due to the increasing costs of care homes, and the increased risk of the covid-19 virus in general, more people are choosing to use home care companies to stay at home longer.
 Commonly, a key piece of medical equipment is the bed, with it's guard frames at the side, the very sturdy headboard, the back support to enable the user to be able to sit up without the use of 10 pillows, and a footboard at the bottom.
 The other main feature, for hygene reasons, is the waterproof / wipe clean matress.
-All these features are designed to keep the user safe and comfortable, but recently I saw a situation which needed some basic changes to prevent a potentially major health problem.
+All these features are designed to keep the user safe and comfortable, but recently I saw a situation which needed some basic changes to prevent a potentially major health problem and raises the challenge of bed care for feet.

 CAUTION - This article contains photo's of traumered to toe nails